 About

-I focus my photography on family and individual portraits, city and landscapes and I have delved into corporate and architectural projects.
-Images are available to purchase in various sizes and mediums including paper, canvas and digital.
+I focus my photography on Individual portraits and corporate headshots.
+Images are available to purchase in various sizes and mediums including paper, canvas, and digital.

-Please contact me for information on shoots, commissioned work, or to discuss ideas or needs.
+Please contact me for information on shoots, and commissioned work, or to discuss ideas or needs.

 I look forward to working with you.